 6.2.
-With effect from 29 May 2013 the DBS commenced the filtering and removal of certain specified information relating to old and minor criminal offences from all criminal records disclosures.
+Since 29 May 2013 the DBS commenced the filtering and removal of certain specified information relating to old and minor criminal offences from all criminal records disclosures.
+The DBS and the Home Office have developed a set of filtering rules relating to spent convictions which work as follows: